jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 13: June 18th, 2017

+**Today's Progress**: Coded for 130 minutes, with the help of my friend Remik.
+Tried to understand Twitter's API.

+**Thoughts**: It was tough today- we had a few successes for certain instances but weren't able to find a "catch-all" solution for the Random Quote Machine Tweet button unfortunately.

 ### Day 12: June 17th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Didn't figure out Twitter API yet.